Our policy, our promise

 CBI Health Group will provide a response to your request within 30 days, either providing access to the requested information, or providing a written notice of why an extension of the time to respond is required, or providing you with written reasons why access has been denied.

 If your request for access is delayed or denied, you will be provided with information about the recourse available through the Chief Privacy Officer for CBI Health Group, the provincial or federal Privacy Commissioner (for contact information see the end of this notice).

 There is no charge to look at a copy of your record however it is suggested that you do so when your therapist or care provider can be present to go over the material with you (and your family if required) to explain any medical or technical terms to avoid any misunderstanding and misinterpretation.

 If you want to receive a copy of your information held by CBI Health, you will be informed of the fees ahead of time.
-The charge will depend on the number of pages you have requested, the location (if the record has to be retrieved from a records storage facility), the complexity and time it takes to recreate the record from an electronic records system etc. All fees associated with a request for copies of personal health information are calculated on a cost recovery basis.
+The charge will depend on the number of pages you have requested, the location (if the record has to be retrieved from a records storage facility), the complexity and time it takes to recreate the record from an electronic records system etc. All fees associated with a request for copies of personal health information are calculated on a reasonable cost recovery basis only.

 You have the right to request the correction or amendment of any personal or personal health information held by CBI Health, if its accuracy and completeness is challenged and found to be deficient.
 CBI Health is obliged to correct a record that is not accurate or complete, unless current CBI personnel did not create the record, or the information to be amended consists of a professional opinion made in good faith.